francoisGu/mobile-shopping-cart/README.md

 * This application tries to use the original design in `challenge document`.
 * Responsive view works across mobile and desktop devices.
 * For mobile view, the cart will hide and show a cart icon.
-* A drawer will show if user click on the cart icon in mobile view.
+* A drawer will show if user clicks on the cart icon in the mobile view.

 ### Original Design
 ![Original Design](assets/origin-design.png)